National Campus for the Archaeology of Israel

 A model of the National Campus for the Archaeology of Israel built beside the Bible Lands Museum.

 The Jay and Jeanie Schottenstein National Campus for the Archaeology of Israel is the future building of the Israel Antiquities Authority.
 Ground was broken in 2010, and construction began in 2012 in Jerusalem.
 The building will concentrate all centralized administrative offices into one structure, currently at 3 locations throughout Jerusalem: Har Hotzvim, Israel Museum, and the Rockefeller Museum.
 The campus is being built on 20,000 square meters located between the Israel Museum and the Bible Lands Museum.
 It was designed by Moshe Safdie.
+The Visitor Experience center at the Campus is expected, as of March 2026, to be fully built by the end of 2026 and open to visitors in early 2027.

 Building

 When completed, the 36,000- sq.-m. building will house offices, archaeological artifacts, archeology laboratories, the National Library for the Archeology of Israel, and serve as a museum of archaeology.
 Construction began in 2012 with the excavation of an enormous foundation cut into a hillside so that so that the roof level entrance of the large building is at ground level between the two, existing, major museums, while the lowest floor opens onto a street at the foot of the hill.
 The Antiquities Authority was formerly located in cramped quarters at the Rockefeller Museum in East Jerusalem.